pierreguilmin/atchoum/project_management/specifications.md

 Supports and participants don't need to create an account.

 ### Form sharing options
 How does an admin or a support share the form to participants ?
-- Issue with a link: how do you uniquely identify someone who uses the link to access the form?
-- Send an email to a list of email adresses.
-- QR Code (then you can send a picture to someone instead of a link).
+We distinguish two use-case.

+**:unlock: Unsecure** If the admin trusts every participants to fill the form once and only once with his correct identification information.
+Then a unique link to the form is created and shared, and the form includes a way for participants to give their identity (for example via a name text field).
+This is the Google Forms way.

+**:lock: Secure** If the admin wants to be sure that every participant can only produce a unique and securely identified response to the form.
+Then we identify participants by their email adresses, and each participant receives a unique and personal tokened url allowing him to fill the form under his identity.

 ## Additional functionalities
 - Categories description or even caterogies name can have images, formated text, ...
 - Statistics after the repartition (worst selected wish number, mean selected wish number, ...).
 - Notifications (ex: when the form opens, 1 day before the form ends, when the results are available, ...) → configurable by the admin.
+- Propose a QR Code along with the link for the unsecure sharing use case.

 ## Design
 Interactive and innovative design.
 Simple, light, straightforward (like [WeTransfer](https://wetransfer.com/) or [Google Forms](https://docs.google.com/forms/)).